SuperShinyEyes/supershinyeyes.github.io/index.md

 This is very true.

-A professional team isn't a families or a group of friends.
+A professional team isn't a family or a group of friends.
 It exists for a purpose.
 People come together to build something great, make an impact, and succeed.

 As a leader, it's your job to create a safe environment—but also to _protect_ it.
 That means stepping in when someone's behavior or performance starts to undermine the team.
 Waiting too long, or avoiding the discomfort, does a disservice to everyone.
 It erodes trust.